 The Praxis Core Skills tests measure competency in three areas: reading, writing and math.

 Colleges and Universities may use them to evaluate candidates for entrance into teacher education programs.
-Many state require the CORE skills tests and Praxis Subject Assessment for teacher licensure.
+Many states require the Praxis Core Academic Skills for Educators and Praxis Subject Assessment for teacher licensure.

 Though these tests measure basic competency, they are rigorous.
 Be prepared to pass them the first time by knowing what is on each exam and selecting the best preparation materials for these specific tests.